 Winter’s snow and ice may slow down many home improvement projects.
 However, it doesn’t normally stop interior painting projects.
 Accordingly, snow days can be the perfect time to paint.

 How can you put a snow day to good use?
 Don’t just sit and be miserable while trapped in your house.
 Check a home improvement project off your list.
 Why not tackle your interior painting project?

 Below are some great tips for painting in the winter:

-Great lighting is essential when painting.
-It not only makes the colors look better, additionally it can speed work by helping you differentiate between painted and unpainted areas on your surfaces.
+- Great lighting is essential when painting.
+It not only makes the colors look better, but it can also speed work by helping you differentiate between painted and unpainted areas on your surfaces.
 This will eliminate missed areas caused by too little light.

-When buying paint, choose a combination paint and primer product.
-This serves to hide the existing color better and possibly allow you to apply less coats.
+- When buying paint, choose a combination of paint and primer products.
+This serves to hide the existing color better and possibly allow you to apply fewer coats.
 This will help you to maximize your time on a short winter day.